 When completing the School of Medicine Online Supplemental Application, a student will need to list the names and email addresses of those providing letters of recommendation.
 After entering the information for each person providing the letter of recommendation, a student will need to click “Send Email Request” in order for the person providing the letter of recommendation to receive instructions for submitting the letter of recommendation electronically.
 Once the Online Supplemental Application has been submitted, no changes or additions to the Online Supplemental Application, including the reference section, may be made.

-If recommendations are submitted with the general application for admission by mail, the student is still required to submit the names and email addresses of those providing letters of recommendation within the Online Supplemental Application.
+If recommendations are submitted via the general application for admission, the student is still required to submit the names and email addresses of those providing letters of recommendation within the Online Supplemental Application.
 The submitted letters may then be uploaded by the UMKC School of Medicine Office of Admissions.